ElektraInitiative/libelektra/doc/tutorials/run_all_tests_with_docker.md

 # Introduction

-Running all the tests like the build server does it requires to have multiple dependencies preinstalled.
-To overcome this problem, instead of trying to install all the necessary dependencies on your own, an appropriate Docker image should be used.
+Running all the tests like the build server requires to have multiple dependencies installed.
+To overcome this problem, instead of trying to install all the necessary dependencies on your own, an appropriate Docker image can be used.
 This way you can easily and quickly run all the tests.

 ## Who is this guide for?

-For anyone who wants to run all the tests, like it is done by the build server, once changes are pushed to the repository.
+For anyone who wants to run all the tests, like it is done by the build server.

 This is a step-by-step guide.
 Just follow the steps and you are good to go!

 ## Prerequisites

 - Docker for Linux containers has to be preinstalled.
 Please refer to https://docs.docker.com/install/ if you haven't installed it yet.
 Your host OS can be either Linux or Windows of course.
 - Basic knowledge of Docker (not mandatory)

 ## What to begin with?